 The Company recognizes the fair value of all derivative financial instruments in the Consolidated Statement of Financial Condition as either assets or liabilities in financial instruments owned or financial instruments sold, not yet purchased, respectively.
 In accordance with ASC 815, Derivatives and Hedging ("ASC 815"), the Company nets certain derivative contracts with the same counterparty in the Consolidated Statement of Financial Condition.
-The Company records all derivative financial instruments at fair value.
+The Company records all derivative financial instruments at fair value with changes in fair values (unrealized gains and losses) reflected in principal transactions in the Consolidated Statement of Comprehensive Income.
 The Company does not apply hedge accounting as defined in ASC 815; therefore, certain of the disclosures required under ASC 815 are generally not applicable with respect to these financial instruments.

 The fair values of derivative assets and liabilities traded in the over the counter ("OTC") market are determined using quantitative models that require the use of multiple market inputs including interest rates, prices and indices to generate continuous yield or pricing curves and volatility factors, which are used to value the positions.
 The majority of market inputs are actively quoted and can be validated through external sources including brokers, market transactions and third party pricing services.
 The fair values of derivative assets and liabilities traded on exchanges are determined using exchange prices, market observations, or vendor based models.
 The fair value of derivative transactions represents the net receivable or payable (gain or loss) to the counterparty in the contract.
-Refer to footnote 11 for additional details of fair value measurements.
+Refer to footnote 12 for additional details of fair value measurements.

-The Company applies the enhanced disclosure requirements for derivative instruments prescribed in ASC 815, which requires companies to disclose how derivative instruments (and any related hedged items) are accounted for, their location and amounts in a company's Consolidate Statement of Financial Condition, and their effect on its financial position.
-The enhanced disclosures required by ASC 815 are included in footnote 10.
+The Company applies the enhanced disclosure requirements for derivative instruments prescribed in ASC 815, which requires companies to disclose how derivative instruments (and any related hedged items) are accounted for, their location and amounts in a company's statement of financial condition, and their effect on its financial position.
+The enhanced disclosures required by ASC 815 are included in footnote 11.